jftuga/blog/_posts/2018-07-23--For-the-Linux-admins-out-there-who-have-to-occasionally-use-Windows.md

 title: "For the Linux admins out there who have to occasionally use Windows..."
 date: 2018-07-23 06:04:52 +0000
 categories: sysadmin command-line
+excerpt: A short similarity list between the Windows and Linux command lines
 ---

 For the Linux admins out there who have to occasionally use Windows, you can do the following from a Windows cmd prompt: